 - Are the number of clicks limited for students to perform a task?

-- How does the landing page (the first page the student sees when logging in) sign post the key aspects of the course?
+- Does the landing page signpost the key aspects of the course?

 - Are the tools (discussion boards, journal, blog tools, assignment submission facilities etc) in positions where students can find them?